weiminghuaa/weiminghuaa.github.io/_posts/English/2023-02-18-new-concept-english-word3.md

 >

-vicar ['vikә] n.牧师 (e.g., Our vicar is always raising money for one cause or another, but he has never managed to get enough money to have the church clock repaired.) raise ['reiz] v.募集，筹(款) (e.g., ) torchlight ['tɔ:tʃlait] n.电筒光 (e.g., In the torchlight, he caught sight of a figure whom he immediately recognized as Bill Wilkins, our local grocer.)
+vicar ['vikә] n.牧师 (e.g., Our vicar is always raising money for one cause or another, but he has never managed to get enough money to have the church clock repaired.)

+raise ['reiz] v.募集，筹(款) (e.g., )
+> We are raising money for charity.

+torchlight ['tɔ:tʃlait] n.电筒光 (e.g., In the torchlight, he caught sight of a figure whom he immediately recognized as Bill Wilkins, our local grocer.)
+> Surgeons are performing operations in tents by torchlight.

 Lesson 3

 goddess ['gɔdis] n.女神 (e.g., An unknown goddess)
 > He adored her as a goddess.

 archaeologist ['a:ki'ɔlәdʒist] n.考古学家 (e.g., Some time ago, an interesting discovery was made by archaeologists on the Aegean island of Kea.)
 > Her novel featured a mummy coming back to life and seeking revenge against an archaeologist.